 Figure 2.x: Model evaluation metrics from multiple linear regression model

 The multiple linear regression model performed better in every metric relative to the simple linear regression model.
 Most notably, in the simple linear regression, only 38.9% of the variance in Temperature was described by the model.
 Whereas, in the multiple linear regression model, 86.6% of the variance in Temperature was explained by the combination of features.
+Additionally, our simple linear regression model predicted, on average, within + 6.052 degrees while our multiple linear regression model predicted, on average, within + 2.861 degrees.

 The transparent nature of the intercept and beta coefficients make linear regression models very easy to interpret.
 In business, it is commonly requested that data scientists explain the effect of a certain feature on an outcome.
 Thus, linear regression provides metrics allowing a reasonable response to the business inquiry above.
 However, much of the time a problem requires the data scientist to predict an outcome measure that is not continuous, but categorical.
 For example, in insurance, given certain features of an insured what is the probability that this customer will not renew their policy?
 In this case, there is not a linear relationship between the features in the data and the outcome variable, so linear regression will falter.
 A viable option for conducting regression analysis on a categorical dependent variable is logistic regression.